 6. State Fair of Texas.
 It’s not fall in Dallas until the state fair rolls in.
 Even Oprah paid us a visit a few years back.
 The fried foods are infamous.
 (Fried butter!
 Fried PB&J!
 Fried Grilled Cheese!
 Fried Cheesecake!)
 The attractions are impressive.
 And the rides are incredible.
 The animal shows and petting zoos are a blast.
 And if your kids will allow it, strolling through the auto show is a lot of fun.
 (See Trailercakes.)
 The Fair can be really expensive, so always look to find coupons and discounted admission.
 Tuesdays are half priced rides.
 Or you can plan your walk through the fair strategically so that it looks like rides don’t exist at the State Fair.

 7. The Galleria Mall.
 The Galleria is amongst the best shopping in Texas.
-I know, I know, you’ve got kids with you.
+I know, I know, you’re in Dallas with kids in tow.
 That’s cool.
 After they’ve played in the animal themed play area, skated on the indoor ice skating rink, hit up the candy by the pound candy store, and visited the American Girl store, don’t they owe you at least 15 minutes of shopping in peace?
 (You can always refer back to Trailercakes if you are really on the hunt for the outfit that will go with that amazing pair of shoes you felt so confident about buying because wouldn’t anything go with them?)